w3c/wai-tutorials/source/accessible-media/index.html.erb.md

 ## Why is this important?

-Without captions, users who are deaf or hard of hearing will not be able to understand the audio portion of a media presentation.
-And without audio descriptions, users who are blind or visually impaired will not know about important visual elements during a video presentation.
-But captions and descriptions have benefits beyond their original target
+Besides providing crucial communication access for viewers who are deaf, hard of hearing, blind or visually impaired, captions and descriptions have benefits beyond their original target
 audiences:

+-   Both captions and descriptions can be used to help students and adults with cognitive disabilities engage more directly with media, helping to focus attention or to provide comprehension support.
 -   Captions are useful when teaching children and adults how to read, or to help people learn a foreign language.
 -   Captions can be used by all people: for example, in noisy